exercism/problem-specifications/CONTRIBUTING.md

         └── hello-world_test.file
 ```

-The example template for a track can be found in the [request-new-language-track repository](https://github.com/exercism/request-new-language-track).
+The example template for a track can be found in the [request-new-language-track repository][request-new-track-repo].

 * `LICENSE` - The MIT License (MIT)
 * `README.md` - a thorough explanation of how to contribute to the track.